IMartinMenendez/FinalProject/README.md

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the [Banking System Repository](https://github.com/IMartinMenendez/bankingSystem/issues).
+Feel free to **file a new issue** with a respective title and description on the [Final Project Issues](https://github.com/IMartinMenendez/FinalProject/issues).
 I really will appreciate your feedback to improve the system.

 ---

 ## ✅&nbsp; Requirements

 You should have Postman and IDE.
-Just clone the repository from [Banking System Repository](https://github.com/IMartinMenendez/bankingSystem.git) and try it!
+Just clone the repository from [Final Project Issues](https://github.com/IMartinMenendez/FinalProject) and try it!

 ---